engeljh/vim-latexfmt/README.md

-## LaTeXFmt is a LaTeX-aware formatter.
+## LaTeXFmt is a LaTeX-aware Vim formatter.

 -------------------------

- Here's an example of what LaTeXFmt does:
+LaTeXFmt is a vim package for formatting paragraphs and other text selections in LaTeX files.
+It allows fine-grained control over lines containing keywords, commands, and environments.
+Here's an example:

 <img src="https://github.com/engeljh/assets/blob/master/LaTeXFmt.gif" width = "550">